Royals beat Jays 3-1 with 10 unvaccinated players absent

 The Royals recalled infielder Nick Pratto and selected Eaton, infielder Michael Massey, catcher Freddy Fermin and outfielder Brewer Hicklen from Triple-A Omaha.
 Infielder Maikel Garcia, catcher Sebastian Rivero and left-hander Zerpa were recalled from Double-A Northwest Arkansas.

-Pratto was in the starting lineup at first base and Eaton was in center field with Rivero catching Zerpa (2-0), who allowed one run and four hits, walked two and struck out two in the second start of his career and first this season.
+Pratto was in the starting lineup at first base and Eaton was in center field with Rivero catching Zerpa (2-0), who allowed one run and four hits, walked two and struck out two.

 ”Every time we’ve seen him he looks like a top-shelf starter,” Matheny said. ”He came in today against an all right-handed lineup that’s a very potent lineup and kept making good pitches all the way through.
 It was just a great display of pitching.”